Uj1797/Credit-card-usage-and-customer-response-analytics/README.md

 ## Data Source

-The data used in this project is sourced from keggle
+The data used in this project is sourced from kaggle

 ## Dependencies